HinaChoudhry/catcafe/README.md

 ## UX
  The website is for cat lovers and for customers who would like to enjoy a drink or food while being able to interact with cats.
 For them to be able to see which cats are at the café, to see menu options and provide information to the customers about the cafe such as opening times, location etc. In terms of business, the aim of the website is to attract customers and spread the idea of visiting a cat As a user, I want a gallery of the cats with names/descriptions of cats to see which cats are in the café.
 ### User Stories
-•	As a user, I want an FAQ of the café to see which rules to follow while in the café.
+-	As a user, I want an FAQ of the café to see which rules to follow while in the café.
-•	As a user, I want a menu to see what food/drink are available so I can plan ahead and choose what I want.
+-	As a user, I want a menu to see what food/drink are available so I can plan ahead and choose what I want.
-•	As a user, I want a contact/booking section to be able to book times/contact the café so I can plan my trip.
+-	As a user, I want a contact/booking section to be able to book times/contact the café so I can plan my trip.
-•	As a user, I want opening/closing times to see when the café is open, so I can prepare my visit in advance.
+-	As a user, I want opening/closing times to see when the café is open, so I can prepare my visit in advance.
-•	As a user, I want social media links to be able to visit the company’s social media, to see what the company are like.
+-	As a user, I want social media links to be able to visit the company’s social media, to see what the company are like.
-•	As a user, I want appealing colours, layout/design of website and a website that is easy to use, to attract me to the website and allows me to navigate the site easily.
+-	As a user, I want appealing colours, layout/design of website and a website that is easy to use, to attract me to the website and allows me to navigate the site easily.
-•	As a user, I want an introduction/info page about company to see what the company do/what they are about so I can decide if I want to visit the café.
+-	As a user, I want an introduction/info page about company to see what the company do/what they are about so I can decide if I want to visit the café.
-•	As a user, I want a map of the café to see the location of the café so I can prepare my journey in advance.
+-	As a user, I want a map of the café to see the location of the café so I can prepare my journey in advance.

 ### Wireframes
-For my wireframes, I used the Balsamiq Wireframes programme to create them.
+For my wireframes, I used the Balsamiq programme to create them.
 The wireframes were valuable as they allowed me to gain an idea of what the website was to look like before building it.
 It also allowed me to discuss the design of the website with my mentor, prior to starting my project.
 A few changes were made in this discuss – customer reviews were added via a carousel on the homepage, basic contact information was added to the footer and a map was added to the Contact page.
 A few changes were made on the final website but the design is overall similar to the wireframes and the idea of the cat café still remains.
 ### Design
 For the design, initially I was aiming to go for a very slick, elegant look however, after some constructive criticism, I was advised that the site looked dull as the main colors used were greys and creams/browns.
 After this, I decided to change some of the colors used to make the site brighter and look more appealing/fun.
 ### Font